-$$E[f{sys,M,N}] = \alpha \cdot m^{-1/m} \cdot \exp\left(-\frac{1}{m}\right) \cdot \left(\frac{l{\rho}}{l}\right)^{1/m}, \qquad (3.90)$$
+$$E[f{sys,M,N}] = \alpha \cdot m^{-1/m} \cdot \exp\left(-\frac{1}{m}\right) \cdot \left(\frac{l{\rho}}{l}\right)^{1/m}, \tag{3.90}$$

 These statements show that perhaps in most realistic cases of material behaviour the assumptions as well as the bundle strength of finite size N, considering DANIELS's theory, lead to overestimations, especially in cases of linear-elastic load-extension behaviour of the individual fibres.
-Thus more realistic modelling in respect to (i) consideration of a certain amount of local load sharing (LLS), (ii) CoV[E], (iii) correlation within and between fibres, (iv) the enlargement to serial-parallel systems to account for the fibrous material structure as well as (v) the consideration of embedment characteristics of fibres within a matrix or (vi) consideration of friction between fibres and the material behaviour itself (elastic, plastic, ...) are important aspects which have to be taken into account and clarified regarding their relevance.

-The necessity to examine serial-parallel fibre bundle models follows directly from the increasing possibility of a defect along an individual fibre with increasing length leading to a reduction of bearing capacity.
-Furthermore, the embedment of fibres within a matrix material gives the possibility of more than one break along the same fibre due to stress distribution over the matrix material.
+Thus more realistic modelling in respect to (i) consideration of a certain amount of local load sharing (LLS), (ii) CoV[E], (iii) correlation within and between fibres, (iv) the enlargement to serial-parallel systems to account for the fibrous material structure, as well as (v) the consideration of embedment characteristics of fibres within a matrix or (vi) the consideration of friction between fibres and the material behaviour itself (elastic, plastic, ...) are important aspects which have to be taken into account and clarified regarding their relevance.
+The necessity to examine serial-parallel fibre bundle models follows directly from the increasing possibility of occurrence of a defect along an individual fibre with increasing length, leading to a reduction of bearing capacity.
+Furthermore, the embedment of fibres within a matrix material enables that the same fibre can break more often.
+This is due to stress distribution over the matrix material.
 A comparable mechanism appears possible in case of friction as stress transfer between directly neighboured fibres.
 This leads to a stepwise three-dimensional damage accumulation of parallel aligned fibres in width and depth and in serial, along the fibre or fibre bundle.
 Hereby the weakest serial increment of parallel bundles defines the system strength and directly links the DANIELS's system with that of WEIBULL.